riad40/cinema-booking-system/README.md

 ## User Side

-- As a user i want to be able to view the latest hot news that related to movies
 - As a user i want to be able to register and log in to get the access to reserve a ticket for a movie
 - As a user i want to be able to view the weekly movies listing
 - As a user i want to be able to search for a specific movie